There is no secret about my passion for independent businesses. Even if “local” means to be miles away from Birmingham, where I live.

 It’s a wonderful place to find Cornish beer and ciders and all some treating yourself with the most delicious bread, biscuits, chocolates, jam, marmalades, honey and etc.

 I have noticed they sell other products as well, such as soap, kitchen clothes and even books.

 The great thing about Purely Cornish is selling products from microbreweries and independent businesses around.
 From this shop I bought:

 1- Lemonade by Cornish Orchards.
-An awarded winning business specialised in premium ciders and juices.
-I have seen their products in many places of Cornwall.
-And I was pretty much decided to bring some lemonade back home.
+An awarded winning business specialising in premium ciders and juices.
+I have seen their products in many places in Cornwall.
+And I pretty much decided to bring some lemonade back home.
 It’s really refreshing and I am ready to try more of their products soon.
 Available for shopping online. :O)

 2 – Multigrain Bread by Vicky’s Bread.
 Gorgeous product.
 The package is an invitation to meet Vicky itself.
 She does exist and has a beautiful story to tell us about her business!
 Seriously, I just love how local producers put their effort to present their products in the best way possible.
 Fresh and delicious.
 The variety of bread is an invitation to come back for more.